-The Dept of Rehabilitation Medicine came into existence on July 1, 1982 as the result of more than two years of effort on the part of David L. Cowen, M.D., Associate Dean for Clinical Affairs, and D. Kay Clawson, M.D., Dean, College of Medicine.
+The Department of Rehabilitation Medicine came into existence on July 1, 1982 as the result of more than two years of effort on the part of David L. Cowen, M.D., then-Associate Dean for Clinical Affairs, and D. Kay Clawson, M.D., then-Dean, UK College of Medicine.

 The department’s history is closely linked with the development of Cardinal Hill Hospital; a comprehensive rehabilitation facility wholly owned by the Kentucky Easter Seal Society and located two miles from the Chandler Medical Center.
 Cardinal Hill Hospital underwent a major reorganization in June 1978 with the arrival of Pat Rice, Associate Director for Patient Clinical Services.
 Patient care was organized in three diagnosis-based units and brought into line with contemporary standards of comprehensive rehabilitation.